ksh-community/docs/workflow-HowTo.md

 # Note that empty commits are commented out
 ```

 Now you can tell git, what you wanna do by changing `pick` to the desired action.
 E.g. to change/adjust a commit message, replace `pick` with `r` or `reword`.
 Or because only the final implementation fo func1 is interesting, one should squash `d2d553bdf`, `9d1c21840`, `c0c1631d4`, `1acc8e504` into a single commit, but this commit should be reworded e.g. to `implements new func1 (fixes #321)`.
-Similar to documentation: if the new function is properly documented, the changes containing the original idea can probably dropped (remove redundancy, `b7213446f`) and `14efcf0fb`, `1d7a502bd`, `b471a3de1` should be squashed together as well.
-Note that one may also change the order of the commits (but the more changes get made, the higher the probability that merge conflicts occure and you manually need to fix them).
+Similar to documentation: if the new function is properly documented, the changes containing the original idea can probably be dropped (remove redundancy, `b7213446f`) and `14efcf0fb`, `1d7a502bd`, `b471a3de1` should be squashed together as well.
+Note that one may also change the order of the commits (but the more changes that get made, the higher the probability that merge conflicts occur and you manually need to fix them).
 So e.g. one would change the text shown above to:
 ```
 pick 35d8f3182 last commit from the master d b7213446f doc idea for a new func which handles ...